Guide to make the best choice on purchasing a generator

 • Needed in cold climates to ensure standby power can turn on in the middle of winter.

-Engine Manufacturer And Serviceability
+Engine Serviceability & Manufacturers

 Some brands use motors made by other well-known companies and build the rest of the surrounding components.
 Honda and Generac are two common engine names that you will encounter.
-Engines by these manufacturers are very easy to fix and find parts for.
+These manufacturers’ engines are straightforward to fix and find parts for.

 They also already have well-established networks of service centers, so getting repairs done is much easier.

-Keep in mind, a generator is a long-term investment that will likely outlive the manufacturer warranty.
+Remember, a generator is a long-term investment that will likely outlive the manufacturer’s warranty.
 Be safe and get one that will stay working for many years.

 If the motor oil gets too low, this feature will automatically cut power to the engine to prevent damage.
 This saves you money on repairs later.
 You want this feature.

-Lifting Point
+Generator Lifting Point

 For industrial users, a lifting eyelet can be very important.
 It provides a secure attachment point for a crane to safely lift the unit.
 Keeping the generator up on the crane also keeps it out of reach of hooligans at night.